20 of the Best Things To Do in Launceston

 Start the day with freshly baked pastries

-14/21If you’re going to establish a pastry temple, a butter factory is a smart place to start — and winter is a brilliant time to visit.
+14/21If you’re going to establish a pastry temple, a butter factory is a smart place to start – and winter is a brilliant time to visit.
 Every day of the week, the Tasmanian Butter Company’s on-site eatery and café, Bread + Butter slides fresh pastries and sourdough bread out of its ovens and onto the shelves, where they don’t have time to get comfy.
-Factor it into your visit to Harvest, the Saturday produce market.
+Stop there on your way to the city's Saturday produce market, Harvest Market Launceston.

 Image credit: Flow Mountain Bike